neuro-inc/apolo-documentation/docs/apolo-console/apps/installable-apps/available-apps/apache-superset.md

 ### Usage

-After installation, you can utilize Superset for image generation workflows and you can access it directly from your browser.To view and manage installed instances of the Superset app:
+After installation, you can utilize Superset for data visualization workflows and you can access it directly from your browser.
+To view and manage installed instances of the Superset app:

 1. Go to the **Installed Apps** tab.
 2. You will see a list of all running apps, including the **Superset** app you just installed.
 To open the detailed information & uninstall the app, click the **Details** button.

-Once in the Details" page, scroll down to the Outputs sections.
-To launch the applications, find the **HTTP API** output with with the public domain address, copy and open it in a dedicated browser window.
+Once in the Details page, click the **Open App** button at the top of the page to launch the application in a dedicated browser window.

 Connect the data sources, build charts, and dashboards.